sheplecjs/collatz/README.md

 ### Makefile

-A Makefile is provided that provides useful shorcuts for formatting, compiling, and running in development.
+A Makefile provides useful shorcuts for formatting, compiling, and running in development.
 Run `make` to see documentation for available commands.

 ### Dev Container